mujtaba1747/git-autocommit/README.md

   The Ampersand sign (&) makes it run in the background

-  It becomes tricky to stop the script.
-One way is to restart/logging out.
+  Once you're done using the script, it becomes tricky to stop the script.
+One way is to restart/logging out which is easy but not convinient.

+  Here is the smart method :

-  The other is to use ps aux | grep watch, find the PID of the script and then killing it using kill PID_of_script After that you'll have to run ps aux | grep inotify, find the PID of inotify and then killing it using kill command.
+  Use ps aux | grep watch, find the PID of the script and then killing it using kill PID_of_script After that you'll have to run ps aux | grep inotify, find the PID of inotify and then killing it using kill command.